9th Col Moschin Regiment: the spearhead

 Knight's Cross of the Military Order of Italy

-Prestigious department of exceptional professional qualification, combined - in perfect harmony - with the strong temperament of its men, its operational versatility, its generous yearning for achievement and its immediate response to every request for intervention for the good of the national and international community.
-Present in South Tyrol (1967-1971) to carry out anti-terrorist operations and in Sardinia (1992) with Operation 'Forza Paris' in cooperation with law enforcement agencies in the fight against organised crime, engaged in the overseas mission in Lebanon (1982-1984), in Iraq and Turkey (1991), in Somalia (1992-1993) gave admirable proof of efficiency and firm discipline, offering continuous proof of courage and sacrifice.
-The Officers, Incursion NCOs and Paratroopers always and everywhere carried out the tasks entrusted to them with complete success, even in a difficult and hostile operational environment characterised by a high index of risk.
-The Officers, Incursion NCOs and Paratroopers did their utmost in every circumstance, in an admirable competition of self-denial and dedication to service, also offering a tribute of blood and providing an exceptional example of high military virtues that contributed to increasing the prestige of Italy and its Armed Forces in the international arena.
+Prestigious department, of exceptional professional qualification, which combines – in perfect harmony – the strong temperament of its men, the operational versatility, the generous desire for achievement and the immediate response to every request for intervention for the good of the national and international community.
+Present in Alto Adige (1967-1971) to carry out anti-terrorist operations and in Sardinia (1992) with the operation "Forza Paris" in collaboration with the police in the fight against organized crime, engaged in the overseas mission in Lebanon (1982-1984), in Iraq and Turkey (1991), in Somalia (1992-1993) gave admirable proof of efficiency and firm discipline, offering continuous proof of courage and sacrifice.
+It always and everywhere fulfilled the tasks entrusted to it with complete success, even in a difficult and hostile operational environment characterized by a high risk index.
+The Officers, the NCOs and the Paratroopers did their utmost in every circumstance, in a wonderful competition of self-denial and dedication to the service, also offering a blood tribute and providing an exceptional example of high military virtues that contributed to increasing the prestige of Italy and its Armed Forces in the international arena.

 25 October 1994